smikitky/chatgpt-md-translator/README.md

 This tool translates a Markdown file into another (natural) language by using OpenAI's ChatGPT API.
 Its main purpose is to help people translate docs sites for open-source libraries.

-As an example, this is React Tutorial translated into Japanese with this tool: [チュートリアル：三目並べ](https://ja-react-8aa88t4yk-fbopensource.vercel.app/learn/tutorial-tic-tac-toe) (Note that the output contained a small number of syntax and line break errors that required several minutes of fixing using VS Code's diff editor.)
+As an example, this is React Tutorial translated into Japanese with this tool: [チュートリアル：三目並べ](https://ja-react-8aa88t4yk-fbopensource.vercel.app/learn/tutorial-tic-tac-toe)

 As compared to other translation services, ChatGPT is well suited for translating technical documents for several reasons: